Fassty/best/README.md

 It implements Bayesian estimation for a single group, providing complete distributions for effect size, group means, standard deviations and the normality of the data.
+As well as the visualization of posterior distribution curves and a quality of fit.
 See John Kruschke's [website on BEST](http://www.indiana.edu/~kruschke/BEST/) for more information.

 ## Requirements ##